canderton3/7641Team24/final_report.md

 ## Chase Anderton, Darby Cobb, Micaela Siraj, Sam Weber

 # Introduction/Background
 NASA built and launched the Kepler Space Observatory satellite in 2009.
 The primary objective of the telescope was to find other planets outside of our solar system, known as exoplanets; to do this, Kepler collects data on "objects of interest" that could be classified as exoplanets based on certain characteristics.
 Despite some mechanical failures, Kepler is still active and continues to gather data on possible planets outside of our solar system.
-By discovering new exoplanets in our galaxy, we can continue humanity's search for life on other planets and possible habitable zones.
+By discovering new exoplanets outside our solar system, we can continue humanity's search for life on other planets and possible habitable zones.

-# Problem definition
+# Problem Definition
-Using the data that Kepler has collected, NASA is trying to classify exoplanets as candidates for habitation, or as false positives.
-As there are a nearly infinite number of “objects of interest” in the galaxy let alone, the universe, the amount of time to classify these objects of interest as probable habitable planets versus non-habitable would be too costly and time-intensive for humans to do.
-Therefore, we are creating a machine learning model to predict/classify whether an object of interest detected by Kepler is a candidate to be classified as a planet, to reduce labor costs and human effort.
+Using the data that Kepler has collected, NASA's goal is to classify exoplanets as candidates for habitation, or as false positives.
+As there are a nearly infinite number of “objects of interest” in the galaxy, let alone the universe, the amount of time to classify these objects of interest as probable habitable planets versus non-habitable would be too costly and time-intensive for humans to do.
+In order to aid their efforts, we are creating a machine learning model to predict/classify whether an object of interest detected by Kepler is a candidate to be classified as a planet, to reduce labor costs and human effort.
 In the process of creating this model, we can also discover key characteristics that Kepler measures that are indicative of an exoplanet, which could eventually narrow our search even further and make it less computationally expensive to identify exoplanets.

 # Data Collection
 ## Exoplanet Dataset
 The dataset was sourced from Kaggle, linked [here](https://www.kaggle.com/nasa/kepler-exoplanet-search-results), sourced directly from NASA.
 The dataset is a record of all of the "objects of interest" that Kepler has collected data on.
 The inital size was 3.52 MB, with 50 columns and around 10,000 data points.
 Each data point contains information about physical characteristics of already classified objects identified by Kepler; the data point also has a label (koi_pdisposition) designating it as either a CANDIDATE or a FALSE POSITVE.
 Our goal is to identify CANDIDATE planets.

-Thankfully the dataset came with a thorough data dictionary, linked [here](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).
-Our goal was to use the possible exoplanet's physical characteristics to identify the object of interest as either a candidate or false positive, so we we focused mostly on the physical characteristics columns.
+A thorough data dictionary accompanied the dataset, linked [here](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).
+Our goal was to use the possible exoplanet's physical characteristics to identify the object of interest as either a candidate or false positive, so we we focused mostly on the physical characteristics columns described in the data dictionary.
 More information about feature selection is below.

 ## Data Cleaning and Preparation
-This dataset was relatively easy to clean-there was no aggregation to be done or significant issues to handle.
-The main issues were NaN values and feature selection.
+This dataset was relatively easy to clean - there was no aggregation to be done or significant issues to handle.
+The main issues were NaN values and finding the most useful features.

 ### Cleaning
-Before dropping any columns, 36 columns contained at least some NaN values.
-This obviously was not going to be helpful for our purposes, but we didn't necessarily want to just drop all 36 columns.
+72% of the columns contained at least some NaN values.
+We didn't necessarily want to just drop all 36 columns, but NaN values would not be feasible for our methods.
 We first removed essentially all columns that weren't physical characteristics of the object of interest, excepting the label koi_pdisposition.
-This includes the exoplanet's id and name(s).
+This includes removing the exoplanet's id and name(s).

 **Note:** The columns koi_pdispostion and koi_disposition are very similar. koi_disposition values are "the category of this KOI from the Exoplanet Archive", which includes CONFIRMED planets that have been verified manually by NASA. koi_pdisposition values are "the pipeline flag that designates the most probable physical explanation of the KOI". koi_pdisposition is therefore a better fit for our purposes, because we want to decrease the manual labor of NASA to identify candidate exoplanets and thus want to rely on the physical explanations rather than whether the object of interest is CONFIRMED in the Exoplanet Archive.

-After dropping the categorical columns, we still had the NaN problem.
-There were two columns, koi_teq_err1 and koi_teq_err2 that had no values for any data points, so those were dropped.
-Then, we reached a spot in our data cleaning process where some decisions had to be made.
-Most of the continuous columns had err1 and err2 values, which were essentially the confidence interval range for the actual value measured for the column.
-For example, if koi_depth was 2, err1 could be 1, and err2 could be -0.5, telling us that the actual bounds for koi_depth were between [1.5, 3].
-We considered having different columns for upper and lower bounds, but didn't see that the information added by that would be exceedingly helpful.
-Because of this we chose to essentially ignore all of the error columns and keep the measured values.
+After dropping the categorical columns, NaNs were still prevalent.
+There were two columns, koi_teq_err1 and koi_teq_err2 that had no values for any data points, so they were both dropped.
+Most of the continuous features had err1 and err2 values, which helped define the confidence interval range for the actual value measured for the column.
+For example, if koi_depth was 2, and err1 was equal to 1, and err2 was equal to -0.5, indicating that the actual bounds for koi_depth were between [1.5, 3].
+We considered keeping different columns for upper and lower bounds, or keeping the value of the range somehow in the data but didn't see any extra benefit gained from that information.
+Because of this we chose to remove the error columns and keep the measured values.
 After doing this, we removed the data points that still contained NaN values.
 We decided to not impute the missing values due to the variation between the physical characteristics of all of the data points.

 Cleaning the data of NaN values and unnecessary columns reduced our dataset to 22 columns and nearly 8000 data points.
-We are confident that 8000 data points is enough for a successful and generalized classification model.
+We are confident that 8000 data points is enough for a successful and relatively generalized classification model.

 **Note:** The feature koi_score was not removed during the cleaning process, but we chose to not include it in our final list of features.
 The definition of this feature is "a value between 0 and 1 that indicates the confidence in the KOI disposition.
 For CANDIDATEs, a higher value indicates more confidence in its disposition, while for FALSE POSITIVEs, a higher value indicates less confidence in that disposition.
 The value is calculated from a Monte Carlo technique such that the score's value is equivalent to the frction of iterations where the Robovetter yields a disposition of CANDIDATE."
 Thus, the koi_score is directly linked to the koi_pdisposition of the data point, our target variable, using complex mathematical methods.
 Because of this direct correlation, and the fact that it is not a physical characteristc of the exoplanet, we have chosen to disregard it from consideration for features.